PennyLaneAI/qml/documentation/demo-cli.md

 ## Installation

-To install the QML CLI, you will need Python version `3.11` or later.
+To install the CLI, you will need Python version `3.11` or later.
 We highly recommend using a virtual environment to install the CLI tool to manage dependencies effectively.

 ### MacOS/Linux Installation Steps